swkonstr/DU_fuel_screen_script/README.md

-For editing to fit your ship
+You can stop reading now but if you want to be able to edit the script to fit your fuel setup, keep on reading.
+Insructions for editing are below.

 There are 3 sections of the main script tick(Live)

       * Section 1 are lines 1-19
       * Section 2 are lines 20-63
       * Section 3 are lines 64-120

-We only neeed to edit sections 2 and 3
+We only neeed to edit section 2 if you change the size of the tank.
+If you change the amount of tanks, you'll need to edit sections 2 and 3.

 Section 2 is broken down further with each fuel tank.
 I will use AtmoFuel1 as an example.
 Line 21 is where you set the fuel tank size.
-The variable to edit is "maxAtmoFuel1 = 1600".
-Small is 400, Medium is 1600, Large is 12800.
+The variable to edit is
+>"maxAtmoFuel1 = 1600"

+* Small is 400
+* Medium is 1600
+* Large is 12800

+If all you needed to do was change the size, then you're done editing.
 If you wanted to add a 3rd atmospheric tank, you would just copy and paste lines 20-29.
-Every variable with "AtmoFuel1" would need to be changed to something like "AtmoFuel3".
-Example for Line 24 is below.
+Every variable with *"AtmoFuel1"* would need to be changed to something like *"AtmoFuel3"*.
+Example is below.
+   >massAtmoFuel1 = round(math.ceil(AtmoFuel1.getItemsMass()/weightAtmoFuel1),1)

+to

    >massAtmoFuel3 = round(math.ceil(AtmoFuel3.getItemsMass()/weightAtmoFuel3),1)

-You would repeat this for ever variable in that pasted section
+You would repeat this for every variable in that pasted section

+Secction 3 need similar edits.
+You would copy and paste one of the tank sections, the first one would be lines 88-93.
+You would change every variable with *"AtmoFuel1"* to *"AtmoFuel3*".
+An example line is below.
+> <th>]]..massAtmoFuel1..unitMeasure..[[</th>

+to

+> <th>]]..massAtmoFuel3..unitMeasure..[[</th>

       WIP